Large genus asymptotics for lengths of separating closed geodesics on random surfaces: Introduction

 \end{theorem}

-\begin{rem*} For $X\in M_g$, the \emph{extremal length systole} $\exl_{sys}(X)$ of $X$ is defined as the infimum of $\exl_\gamma(X)$ over all simple closed geodesics $\gamma$ on $X$.
-For any systolic curve $\gamma\subset X$, it is known that the collar of $\gamma$ has width which is bounded from below by a uniform positive constant independent of $g$.
-By Maskit \cite{Maskit} and Buser-Sarnak \cite{BS94} it is not hard to see that $\exl_{sys}(X)$ is uniformly comparable to $\ell_{sys}(X)$.
-Thus, as the genus $g$ goes to infinity, the asymptotic behavior of $\exl_{sys}(\cdot)$ on $\M_g$ is similar as the behavior of $\ell_{sys}(\cdot)$ on $\M_g$, which was studied by Mirzakhani \cite{Mirz13} and Mirzakhani-Petri \cite{MP19}.
-One may see their works for more details. \end{rem*}
+\begin{rem*} For $X\in \sM_g$, the \emph{extremal length systole} $\exl_{sys}(X)$ of $X$ is defined as the infimum of $\exl_\gamma(X)$ over all simple closed geodesics $\gamma$ on $X$.
+For any systolic curve $\gamma\subset X$, it is known that the maximal collar of $\gamma$ has width bounded from below by a uniform positive constant independent of $g$ (see \eg \cite[Lemma 4.6]{Wu19} if the systole length $\geq 1$ and use the classical Collar Lemma if the systole length $< 1$).
+Then by Maskit \cite{Maskit} (or see Lemma \ref{lemma:extremal}) it is not hard to see that $\exl_{sys}(X)$ is uniformly comparable to $\ell_{sys}(X)$.
+Thus, as the genus $g$ goes to infinity, the asymptotic behavior of $\exl_{sys}\bracedcdot$ on $\M_g$ is similar as the behavior of $\ell_{sys}\bracedcdot$ on $\M_g$, which has already been studied by Mirzakhani \cite{Mirz13} and Mirzakhani-Petri \cite{MP19}. \end{rem*}